About

 Publications

 The following is a selection of recent publications in Scopus.
-Ian Chadd has 3 indexed publications in the subjects of Economics, Econometrics and Finance, Business, Management and Accounting.
+Ian Chadd has 4 indexed publications in the subjects of Economics, Econometrics and Finance, Business, Management and Accounting, Economics, Econometrics and Finance.